knative/client/docs/cmd/kn_service_create.md

   -l, --label stringArray             Labels to set for both Service and Revision. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
       --label-revision stringArray    Revision label to set. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
 This flag takes precedence over "label" flag.
       --label-service stringArray     Service label to set. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
 This flag takes precedence over "label" flag.
+      --limits string                 The resource requirement limits for this Service.
+For example, 'cpu=100m,memory=256Mi'.
-      --limits-cpu string             The limits on the requested CPU (e.g., 1000m).
+      --limits-cpu string             DEPRECATED: please use --limits instead.
+The limits on the requested CPU (e.g., 1000m).
-      --limits-memory string          The limits on the requested memory (e.g., 1024Mi).
+      --limits-memory string          DEPRECATED: please use --limits instead.
+The limits on the requested memory (e.g., 1024Mi).
       --lock-to-digest                Keep the running image for the service constant when not explicitly specifying the image. (--no-lock-to-digest pulls the image tag afresh with each new revision) (default true)
       --max-scale int                 Maximal number of replicas.
       --min-scale int                 Minimal number of replicas.